cylc/cylc-doc/src/user-guide/running-suites.rst

 ^^^^^^^^^^^^^^^^^^

-Task job wrappers automatically invoke ``cylc message`` to report progress back to the suite server program when they begin executing, at normal exit (success) and abnormal exit (failure).
+Task job wrappers automatically invoke ``cylc message`` to report progress back to the :term:`scheduler` when they begin executing, at normal exit (success) and abnormal exit (failure).

-By default the messaging occurs via an authenticated, TCP connection to the suite server program using the ZMQ protocol.
+By default the messaging occurs via an authenticated, TCP connection to the :term:`scheduler` using the ZMQ protocol.
 This is the preferred task communications method - it is efficient and direct.

 Suite server programs automatically install suite :term:`contact information